Effective as of 25 May 2018

 - Who are we?

-We are ID Pal Limited, a company incorporated under the laws of Ireland with company registration number 578727, whose registered office is at 102 Trimbleston, Goatstown Road, Dublin 14, Ireland (“ we ”, “ us ” and “ our ”).
+We are ID-Pal Limited, a company incorporated under the laws of Ireland with company registration number 578727, whose registered office is at 102 Trimblestown, Goatstown Road, Dublin 14, Ireland (“we“, “us” and “our“).

 We know your privacy is important to you.
-This privacy statement explains how we and our authorised business partners, affiliates and agents process information, particularly personal data that we receive from you and others.
+This Data Protection statement explains how we and our authorised business partners, affiliates and agents process information, particularly Personal Data that we receive from you and others.
 Please read the following carefully to understand our approach and practices regarding your personal data and other information and how we treat it.
-Please do not use our website, app, products or services if you do not agree with the ways in which we will process your personal data and other information.
+Please do not use our website, app, products or services if you do not agree with the ways in which we will process your Personal Data and other information.

 - What is our role?

 When we process the information of the End Clients we do this in accordance with the instructions of our Customer.
+We are the Data Processor.
 If you are the End Client, our Customer is the Data Controller of your information.
-Our Customer will determine how your information is collected, used, shared and retained.
+Our Customer will determine why, what and how your information is collected, used, shared and retained.
 For more information please contact them.

 - What information do we collect about you?